Ramy Youssef

-In 2021, he was nominated for another Golden Globe Award for Best Actor - Television Series Musical or Comedy.

-Early life
+Early life and education

-Youssef was born in the Queens borough of New York City, to Egyptian parents, and later raised in New Jersey.
+Ramy Youssef was born in 1991 in Queens, a borough of New York City, to Egyptian parents, and raised in Rutherford, New Jersey.
 Ten years after emigrating from Egypt, his father became a manager at the Plaza Hotel in New York City.
-He grew up in a Muslim household, observing Islamic holidays, and is a practicing Muslim.
-Raised in Rutherford, New Jersey, Youssef attended Rutherford High School.
+He was raised in a Muslim household, observing Islamic holidays, and remains a practicing Muslim.

+Youssef attended Rutherford High School.
+In high school, he and his friend Steve Way appeared on their high school television program.
 He went on to study political science and economics at Rutgers University, Newark, but he left before graduating to enroll at William Esper Studio to focus on acting.

+Youssef speaks Arabic and English.
+His maternal grandfather was a French and Arabic interpreter at the United Nations.

+Youssef was the 2023 Distinguished Graduate recipient awarded by Rutherford High School, the local high school he attended.